Leland Stowe: Biography

-Stowe's critical reportage was claimed to be one of the influences that helped bring down Prime Minister Neville Chamberlain in the United Kingdom.
-His writings also gave the Norwegian government-in-exile considerable bad media coverage.
-It was quite often an image-problem, that C. J. Hambro worked actively towards correcting, working in exile.
+Stowe's critical reportage was claimed to be one of the influences that helped bring down United Kingdom Prime Minister Neville Chamberlain.
+His writings also gave the Norwegian government-in-exile bad reports.
+The exiled government suffered an image problem, which C. J. Hambro worked to correct, working in exile.

-Stowe kept on working as a correspondent during the war, covering 44 countries on four continents.
+Stowe worked as a correspondent throughout the war, covering 44 countries on four continents.
 After the war, Stowe was director of Radio Free Europe's News and Information Service from 1952 to 1954.

 In 1955, he became a professor of journalism at the University of Michigan in Ann Arbor.
 During his tenure, he alternated between teaching one semester each academic year and working as an editor and staff writer for Reader's Digest.
 During this time he heard about a pioneering settler in British Columbia named Ralph Edwards and spent 12 days in his remote cabin interviewing him for the book Crusoe of Lonesome Lake (1957) which became one of Stowe's most popular books.

 He taught at the university until he retired in 1970, after which he was a professor emeritus of journalism.
 He remained in Ann Arbor until his death.

 In addition to the Pulitzer Prize, Stowe also received the Légion d'honneur, the War Cross (Greece), and honorary degrees from Harvard University, Wesleyan, and Hobart College, amongst other honors.